hvent90/force-graph/README.md

 Uses HTML5 canvas for rendering and [d3-force](https://github.com/d3/d3-force) for the underlying physics engine.
 Supports canvas zooming/panning, node dragging and node/link hover/click interactions.

+**New**: Built-in pathfinding methods for shortest path calculation and highlighting - no external dependencies required!

 See also the [3D version](https://github.com/vasturiano/3d-force-graph).

 And check out the [React bindings](https://github.com/vasturiano/react-force-graph).